Frequently Asked Questions About Child Abuse and Neglect in Massachusetts

 Neglect means failure by a caretaker, either deliberately or through negligence or inability, to take those actions necessary to provide a child with minimally adequate food, clothing, shelter, medical care, supervision, emotional stability and growth, or other essential care; provided, however, that such inability is not due solely to inadequate economic resources or solely to the existence of a handicapping condition.
 This definition is not dependent upon location (i.e., neglect can occur while the child is in an out-of-home or in-home setting.)"

 Other states have provided some helpful information for parents on the topic, however.
-See, for example, Preparing Children to Stay Alone from Illinois.
+See, for example, When to Leave Your Kids Alone from Florida.

 See also, the Department of Children and Families web page on Reporting Child Abuse and Neglect.
 To report suspected child abuse, call 1-800-KIDS-508, or after hours, 1-800-792-5200.